tomchor/ezkpp/_build/html/_sources/improving.txt

 .. include:: test4/ttropo.kpp
    :literal:

-Now we create an equations (reactions) file for KPP to use in our directory.
+Which means tells KPP to look for the ``ttropo.def`` file.
+If you run KPP now it will finish with an error because it won't find it.
+But we will create that later.
+Let us first define our mechanism, i.e., our chemical reactions.

-We do that with ``notepad++ ttropo.eqn`` (or ``ttropo.eqn`` or whatever editor you choose).
-Now in that file we will put our reactions following the syntax that we saw in the previous example.
+We create the ``ttropo.eqn`` file (e.g. with ``notepad++ ttropo.eqn``).
+Now we will put our reactions in that file, following the syntax that we saw in the previous example.
 We choose a simplified set of tropospheric reactions that can be writen as:

 .. include:: test4/ttropo.eqn
    :literal:

+So copy and paste those lines into the ``ttropo.eqn``, save and exit.

 .. note::